Romanian Justice Minister resigns

 "However, this wasn't enough for public opinion, so I have decided to resign from the post of Justice Minister."

-On Thursday, Romania's Constitutional Court dismissed all arguments previously filed against the decree.
+On Thursday, Romania's Constitutional Court rejected complaints filed against the controversial decree as the law had been already repealed.

 Earlier this week Romanian Prime Minister Sorin Grindeanu had asked Iordache to prepare a draft law similar to the controversial decree.